B-Lamine/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler : stops after compilation, and saves fie with the same initial name but with extension ".o".
 2-assembler : generates and assembly code from source file in $CFILE, without linking.
 3-name : compile and link source file in Â$CFILE and name executable cisfun.
+4.puts.c : code in c to print string with puts() function.